General Visitor Information

-Visiting hours for the OB department are between the hours of 10 a.m. and 8 p.m.
+Visiting hours for the OB department is between the hours of 10 am and 8 pm.
 We encourage new families to be together.
-We love to see brothers and sisters welcoming their new sibling into the world.
+We love to see brothers and sisters welcoming their new siblings into the world.
 However, due to the high level of RSV in our area, children under 12 are not allowed into OB during the RSV and Flu season.
 (This is determined by whether we have RSV patients in the hospital.
-However, RSV season is generally between the months of November to March.)
-Please check with the hospital prior to visiting on whether our RSV limitations are in place or not.
+However, RSV season is generally between November to March.)
+Please check with the hospital before visiting on whether our RSV limitations are in place or not.

 When visiting the OB department, please come to the entrance and alert the OB staff to your presence by using the phone located just in front of the OB entrance and following the instructions posted on the wall above.
 Thank you for your cooperation.

 Many questions arise when a hospital visit is scheduled.
 It is usually a time of apprehension when people feel vulnerable.
 At MGRMC, we believe the best way to overcome that vulnerability is through knowledge.
-We want to provide every patient with the knowledge of what they deserve, what they can expect, what is expected of them and what their rights are when they come to our hospital.
+We want to provide every patient with the knowledge of what they deserve, what they can expect, what is expected of them, and their rights when they come to our hospital.